← Programs / Industrial Design

 In Carleton’s Industrial Design program, you learn by doing—inside and outside of the classroom.
 You can gain valuable practical experience by participating in one of the following programs.

-- Co-op: Placements usually begin after third year, and you will have the opportunity to be placed with leading Canadian design-oriented manufacturers and design offices.
+- Co-op: Co-op employment usually begins after third year, and you will have the chance to work with leading Canadian design-oriented manufacturers and design offices.

 - Internships: You will spend a minimum of 12 weeks as a design intern, and these opportunities exist in Europe, Hong Kong and China, as well as in Canada and the United States.